-- iv) Safeguard land which is needed for mass rapid transit routes and stops; - v) Provide additional areas of open space where possible, with green infrastructure, including a direct landscaped link between the station and the River Thames; - vi) Give careful consideration to the areas of transition to low and medium density residential and protect_conserve and, where appropriatepossible, enhance the setting of listed buildingsand, conservation areasand historic gardens and their settings; - vii) Give careful consideration to the archaeological potential of the area and be supported by appropriate archaeological assessment which should inform the development; - viii)Be laid out in a way that allows the area to come forward in parcels - for instance, single developments should not be solely inwards-facing, ignoring the links with other potential future development areasDemonstrate that it is part of a comprehensive approach to its sub-area, which does not prevent neighbouring sites from fulfilling the aspirations of this policy, and which contributes towards the provision of policy requirements that benefit the whole area, such as open space; and - ix) Give early consideration to the potential impact on water and wastewater infrastructure in conjunction with Thames Water, and make provision for upgrades where required.
+- i) Contribute towards providing a high-density mix of uses to create a destination in itself and capitalise on its role as one of the most accessible locations in the south east.
+Development for education will be an acceptable part of the mix; - ii) Help facilitate greater pedestrian and cycle permeability, particularly on the key movement corridors.
+North-south links through the area centred on the new station, including across the IDR, are of particular importance; - iii) Provide developments that front onto and provide visual interest to existing and future pedestrian routes and open spaces; - iv) Safeguard land which is needed for mass rapid transit routes and stops; - v) Provide additional areas of open space where possible, with green infrastructure, including a direct landscaped link between the station and the River Thames; - vi) Give careful consideration to the areas of transition to low and medium density residential and conserve and, where possible, enhance listed buildings, conservation areas and historic gardens and their settings; - vii) Give careful consideration to the archaeological potential of the area and be supported by appropriate archaeological assessment which should inform the development; - viii)Demonstrate that it is part of a comprehensive approach to its sub-area, which does not prevent neighbouring sites from fulfilling the aspirations of this policy, and which contributes towards the provision of policy requirements that benefit the whole area, such as open space; and - ix) Give early consideration to the potential impact on water and wastewater infrastructure in conjunction with Thames Water, and make provision for upgrades where required.